errollin/react-the-complete-guide/README.md

 # react-the-complete-guide

-A react exercise project from Max and Udemy.
+A react exercise project learn from Max on Udemy.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).